 The Montreal Neurological Institute and Hospital - The Neuro, McGill University and the McGill University Health Centre, is at the forefront of Parkinson’s research and clinical care.
 Parkinson’s patients are seen at The Neuro’s Movement Disorders Clinic and the Montreal General Hospital.
 Approximately 100,000 Canadians have Parkinson’s disease.
-New Rapid-Access Clinic at The Neuro reduces wait time
+The Neuro to introduce experimental drug treatment

 The Neuro has been at the forefront of epilepsy treatment and research for over half a century.
 The “Montreal Procedure” developed by Dr. Wilder Penfield and colleagues revolutionized the surgical treatment for epilepsy, allowing thousands of patients to start new lives free of seizures.
 The use of electroencephalography (EEG) and magnetic resonance imaging (MRI) for the study and treatment of epilepsy was pioneered at The Neuro.